bhhazecody/valorant-full-self-leak/README.md

-# vlorant-fill-self-leak
+valorant full  self leak by me.

-vlorant self leak by me
+just build in release x64. you will get an error but ignore that it build tho just check! :)